This database holds data for 50 states and the District of Columbia for the 2023–2024 school year.

 Q. How do I search for my school or district?

-A. Use the filters to find CEP-eligible and near-eligible schools by state, school district, ISP category, or CEP participation status.
+A. Use the filters to find CEP-eligible schools by state, school district, ISP category, or CEP participation status.

 Q. How do I choose more than one state or school district?